ibm-cloud-docs/cis/alerts.md

 ### Creating a security alert policy from the CLI
 {: #cli-create-security-alert}

 Create an alert policy about spikes in firewall events.
 Firewall events alerts use a z-score calculation over the last six hours and five-minute buckets of events.
-An alert is triggered whenever the z-score is above 3.5 (the threshold).
+An alert is triggered whenever the z-score exceeds 3.5 (the threshold).
 You don't receive duplicate alerts within the same two-hour timeframe.

 To create a security alert from the CLI, run the following command: